Inpatient Overflow Management with Proximal Policy Optimization: Case Study

 \section{Case Study}

 In this section, we evaluate the effectiveness of our tailored PPO algorithm through a case study on inpatient overflow assignment in large hospital systems, including settings with up to twenty patient classes and twenty wards (pools).
 In Section~\ref{sec:case-model-setting}, we introduce the case study settings.
-In Section~\ref{sec:five-pool-case}, we show that our PPO algorithm achieves similar performance to the ADP method from~\cite{dai2019inpatient} -- considered the ``state-of-the-art'' -- while significantly reducing computational time in the five-pool baseline, the largest system handled by~\cite{dai2019inpatient}.
-In Section~\ref{subsec:large-system-case}, we focus the analysis on ten- and twenty-pool systems, where our method significantly outperforms several benchmark policies.
-In Section~\ref{subsec:important-two-design}, we examine the algorithm's performance across different hyper-parameter settings and highlight the critical role of our atomic policy design and tailored components.
-Finally, in Section~\ref{subsec: managerial insights} we summarize key takeaways and offers practical recommendations for managing inpatient overflow.
+In Section~\ref{sec:five-pool-case}, we show that our PPO algorithm achieves similar performance to the ADP method from~\cite{dai2019inpatient}, considered the ``state-of-the-art,'' while significantly reducing computational time in the five-pool baseline, the largest system handled by~\cite{dai2019inpatient}.
+In Section~\ref{subsec:large-system-case}, we show the scalability in ten- and twenty-pool systems.
+In Section~\ref{subsec:important-two-design}, we examine the algorithm's performance across different hyper-parameter settings.
+We also conduct a detailed ablation study to highlight the critical role of our atomic policy design and the value of each tailored component.
+Finally, in Section~\ref{subsec: managerial insights} we showcase that the policy from the algorithm output is interpretable, and we summarize key takeaways for managing inpatient overflow.